Pet-friendly weed killers: Use 5 household items to create a safe yard

 Test a small area first: Before applying the weed killer broadly, test a small patch of the lawn or garden.
 Monitor your pets for any adverse reactions and ensure they are not interested in the area.

-Dilute solutions properly: If the recipe calls for potent ingredients (like vinegar), dilute it to reduce the risk of irritation to pets’ skin and paws.
+Dilute solutions properly: If the recipe calls for potent ingredients (like vinegar), dilute them to reduce the risk of irritation to pets’ skin and paws.

 Clean up after use: After application, thoroughly clean any tools, spray bottles, or containers used.
 Store the leftover solution in a secure place away from pets.